acend/infrastructure/README.md

 * `hcloud_api_token`: Hetzner API Token
 * `provider-*`: Initially the kubeconfig file is retreived from the first controlplane node and then used to deploy onto the cluster.
 You can use `provider-client-certificate`, `provider-cluster_ca_certificate`, `provider-client-key`, `provider-k8s-api-host` instead.
 Don't forget to change the `kubernetes` and `helm` provider in `terraform/modules/rke2-cluster/main.tf` if you wan't to.

-modules/rke2-cluster (currently not set via root you can change defaults in `modules/rke2-cluster/variabled.tf`)
+modules/rke2-cluster (currently not set via root you can change defaults in `modules/rke2-cluster/variables.tf`)

 * `location`: The Hetzner location where cloud resources are deployed.
 Defaults to `nbg1`
 * `rke2_version`: the RKE2 version for initial node bootstraping.
-* `networkzone`: the Hetzner network zone for the private network
+* `networkzone`: the Hetzner network zone for the private network.
+Defaults to `eu-central`
 * `lb_type`: Load Balancer Type for the K8S API and RKE2 API.
 Defaults to `lb11`
 * `node_image_type`: The image type of all deployed vm's.
 Defaults to `ubuntu-22.04`
 * `controlplane_type`: The node type for the control plane nodes.
 Defaults to `cpx31`
 * `worker_type`: The node type for the worker nodes.
 Defaults to `cpx41`
 * `cluster-domain`: the domain used in Ingress Resources e.g. for ArgoCD.

 ### ArgoCD bootstrap & configuration

 Terraform deploys a ArgoCD `Application` resource pointing to this repository which will deploy all resources from `deploy/bootstrap`.
 The `deploy/bootstrap` folder contains more ArgoCD `Applications` resources to deploy all our applications.
 An application can be deployed using plain Kubernetes resource files or from Kustomize, or from Helm Charts.
 See [ArgoCD Documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/application_sources/) for details